I never know how to answer this question: so how is the book doing?

 A small group of women decided that they were each too busy to read the book on their own, so they chose to meet weekly and read to one another.
 One woman would start and read aloud for however long or short she wanted to read, then they would stop to discuss, ask questions, share together, and another would read the next portion.

-I had a great time leading a Sacred Pauses retreat for church leaders at St. Benedict Center in Schuyler, Nebraska, that I blogged about here, and followed that up with another retreat for Alberta Mennonite Women called Pause: A Weekend Away, which was a wonderfully intercultural and worshipful weekend:
+I had a great time leading a Sacred Pauses retreat for church leaders at St. Benedict Center in Schuyler, Nebraska, and followed that up with another retreat for Alberta Mennonite Women called Pause: A Weekend Away, which was a wonderfully intercultural and worshipful weekend:

 Recent reviews include Congregational Libraries Today, which is the quarterly publication of the Church and Synagogue Library Association: